almindor/etherwall/README.md

 # etherwall

-Ethereum QT5 Wallet
+Ethereum Classic QT5 Wallet

-Etherwall is a free software wallet/front-end for Ethereum.
+Etherwall is a free software wallet/front-end for Ethereum Classic  .

 ## Usage

 Latest geth is required to be running for Etherwall to work.
-Geth is provided if downloaded from the main website for windows and mac os x.
+Geth is provided if downloaded from the main Ehereum Classic website for windows and mac os x.

 Etherwall should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.